Any strength overused will become a weakness!

 So, how do I inform these high-ranking, well-accomplished, very intelligent leaders convinced that their personality contributed to their success and can’t possibly be part of the problem?

-First of all and most importantly, I ask permission to give the feedback.
+First of all, and most importantly, I ask permission to give feedback.

 For example, I say: